Corbett · Central Highlands

 Beinn Pharlagain - Meall na Meoig (Meall na Meoig) — common questions

-- How hard is Beinn Pharlagain - Meall na Meoig (Meall na Meoig)?
+- How difficult is Beinn Pharlagain - Meall na Meoig (Meall na Meoig)?

-- Beinn Pharlagain - Meall na Meoig (Meall na Meoig) is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 763m of ascent and takes most walkers 5-8 hours.
-Terrain: The Loch Eigheach path is firm in patches but degrades to wet peat and small burns crossings.
+- Beinn Pharlagain - Meall na Meoig (Meall na Meoig) carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 16km, 763m of ascent and a 5-8 hour day on the standard route.
+Underfoot: The Loch Eigheach path is firm in patches but degrades to wet peat and small burns crossings.

 - Where do I park for Beinn Pharlagain - Meall na Meoig (Meall na Meoig)?